koskath/arete2/course_content/SC/md_files/Lecture14/lecture_14_slide_35_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Postpone the moment of variation
+# Postpone the moment of variation
 – The way to hybrids
  The Configuration of a Logistics system is the better the further „upstream“